 Checking the System Maintenance

-This is an alternative solution for the above problem.
-To clear the TiWorker.exe “problem” (which isn’t really a problem) is to run Automatic Maintenance
+This is an alternative solution to the above problem.
+To clear the TiWorker.exe “problem” (which isn’t really a problem) run Automatic Maintenance

-To check and make sure missing damaged system files not causing the issue Run the windows SFC utility by the following below.
+To check and make sure missing damaged system files not causing the issue Run the Windows SFC utility by the following below.

-- First open command prompt as administrator
+- First, open the command prompt as administrator

 - Then type sfc /scannow and hit the enter key.